STORIES:

 Approved.

-Just like that, The Pumpkin Spice Patch was hatched.
-It launched on time, on budget, and was a huge success.
-Forget art and science for a minute.
-Starbucks won the pumpkin spice war with a pragmatic and bonkers idea.
-And we won some unexpected lessons.
+Just like that the Pumpkin Spice Patch livestream was born.
+It launched on time, on budget, and was a big silly success.
+One of the most valuable brands on Earth won the pumpkin spice war with an idea that was both pragmatic and bonkers.

 Starbucks Pumpkin Spice Patch // Case Film